-The next Greenhouse Studio is coming up soon!
-Our guest in August is the accomplished actor and director, Lou Diamond Phillips.
-He’s going to talk about how to have an incredible career in Hollywood from his experiences in film and television projects such as Stand and Deliver, Young Guns, Longmire, Courage Under Fire, and more.
-You don’t want to miss it, so register now!
+At The Greenhouse Studio, President and Creative Director Shun Lee Fong interviews individuals who are successful media professionals in their fields of expertise.
+One of our most recent guests was accomplished actor and director, Lou Diamond Phillips.
+He talked about how to have an incredible career in Hollywood from his experiences in film and television projects such as Stand and Deliver, Young Guns, Longmire, Courage Under Fire, and more.

 LOU DIAMOND PHILLIPS has enjoyed great success as an actor, director, writer, and producer across a myriad of platforms, including feature films, television, and theatre.
 On television, Phillips recently starred on the acclaimed Netflix series, Longmire, based on the mystery novels by Craig Johnson.
 In addition, Phillips is a recurring character on the Disney animated series, Elena of Avalor as well as the Disney Junior series, The Lion Guard.
 Last year, Phillips received an Emmy nomination for “Outstanding Actor in a Short Form Drama or Comedy” for his role in the History Channel’s Crossroads of History.
 Other recent credits include a pivotal role on the NBC series Blindspot, in addition to roles on Training Day, Hawaii Five-0, Graves, You’re the Worst, Goliath, and most recently, recurring roles on Brooklyn Nine-Nine and The Ranch.